 Before the CFP board will grant your certification, they want proof that you are able to provide financial planning services to clients without any supervision.
 To give them this proof, they require you to complete 4,000- 6,000 hours worth of experience working directly with non-corporate clients in a financial advisory capacity.

-Ethical Requirements for Becoming a CFP
+Ethical Requirements for Becoming a Certified Financial Planner

 The CFP Board will conduct an extensive background check before granting certification to you.
 Before they put their stamp of approval on you, the CFP Board wants verification that you can be trusted to deal ethically with your clients’ finances.
 You’re required to agree to the board’s ethical standards.